Responsible work in realising farmers requests

 You’ve announced that AP Vojvodina will have, operationally, the most effective and efficient agricultural budget this year.
 Explain to us what that relates to, how the budget is conceived and what the novelties are?

-– Vojvodina’s agrarian pot for 2019 totals 6.38 billion dinars, and that amount is lower compared to the previous year, when the agrarian budget totalled 7.03 billion dinars.
-We have a nominally smaller agrarian budget for this year, but it is more effective operationally, because by working responsibly we’ve managed to realise all the commitments taken on from the budget in 2017 and 2018, so we started 2019 with a 96% more operational agrarian budget.
+– Vojvodina’s agrarian pot for 2019 totals 6.38 billion dinars, and that amount is lower compared to the previous year when the agrarian budget totalled 7.03 billion dinars.
+We have a nominally smaller agrarian budget for this year, but it is more effective operationally because by working responsibly we’ve managed to realise all the commitments taken on from the budget in 2017 and 2018, so we started 2019 with a 96% more operational agrarian budget.
 When it comes to the Agricultural Land Programme, planned funding amounts to 1.52 billion dinars, while another 1.25 billion dinars has been allocated for direct support to farmsteads.

 The agrarian policy of the competent secretariat is directed towards supporting intensive branches of agriculture.
 Incentive support of the competent secretariat is realised through the Agricultural Land Programme, within the scope of which we are continuing all measures from the previous year.
-A new funding contest line in this programme relates to improving the work of voluntary firefighting companies, for which 40 million dinars has been allocated.
+A new funding contest line in this programme relates to improving the work of voluntary firefighting companies, for which 40 million dinars have been allocated.
 For the Programme to develop agriculture and villages, we have earmarked funds totalling 668 million dinars.
 We are continuing – within the framework of this programme – to support the equipping of livestock farms, polytunnels/greenhouses, cold storage facilities, wineries, perennial plantations, bee-keeping and more.
-A new measure in this programme is subsidising the equipping of micro breweries, for which we have allocated 20 million dinars.
+A new measure in this programme is subsidising the equipping of microbreweries, for which we have allocated 20 million dinars.

 The Secretariat invested significant financial resources in supporting the development of bee-keeping in the previous period, which other sectors of agricultural production will be in focus in 2019?